hwborchers/RUG-Rhein-Neckar/README.md

 **UseR 2020 Conference**
 _10 July 2020_
 The "UseR 2020 Conference" (and its "European Hub") from July 7--11 was/were held as an online event.
 The video talks are available on [Contributed sessions](https://user2020.r-project.org/program/contributed/) and on Youtube.
-My favorite here was "Arbitrary precision linear algebra in R using RcppEigen and BH" as it answered a question I had some time ago.
 The 'Breakout' and 'keynote' sessions can be found on the [Agenda](https://user2020.r-project.org/program/agenda/) page, a three hour recording at [Welcome and R core event](https://www.youtube.com/watch?v=X_eDHNVceCU&feature=youtu.be).
 For instance, the discussion on "New Developments in R 4.0.0 and Beyond" starts at 1:34 hours.

 **RStudio cheatsheets page**
 _30 June 2020_